 - Achieves a more rounded, augmented look, which some women prefer.

 - Implants can be placed slightly closer together to achieve more cleavage.

-- The breast implants do not become distorted when the pectoral muscles are flexed, which makes a good choice for women who lift weights regularly.
+- The breast implants do not become distorted when the pectoral muscles are flexed, which makes them a good choice for women who lift weights regularly.

 - The surgical procedure is slightly easier and perceived as less invasive.
-This also means that there is less post-operative pain as compared to under the muscle placement.
+This also means that there is less postoperative pain as compared to under-the-muscle placement.

 - Only advisable for women who have a good amount of their own breast tissue (B-cup or larger).
 This is so that there will be adequate soft tissue covering the breast implants to reduce the risk of breast implant visibility (palpability) and rippling, especially over time.

 - For patients with smaller amounts of breast tissue, bigger implants result in a less natural outcome.
 (Note: Different degrees of projections can be chosen to suit the chest width to get a more natural outcome.)

 - With less tissue covering the breast implant (only skin as compared to under the muscle technique), the breast might be more susceptible to visible rippling in the future.